 The condition, which has been around for thousands of years, was recognized in the United States in the 60s and 70s, and it’s been on the rise.

-Goudarz Molaei, the director of the Connecticut’s CAES tick testing program, said about 40 percent of the more than 2,600 ticks checked so far this season are carrying Lyme disease.
+Goudarz Molaei, the director of the Connecticut’s CAES tick testing program, said about 40 percent of the more than 2,600 ticks checked in 2018 carried Lyme disease.
 “This is roughly 10 percent higher than what we have typically seen over the last five years,” Molaei said.

 “Ticks are pretty much everywhere [in the Northeast],” Andreadis warned.
 “There’s virtually no wooded area you can venture into that doesn’t have these ticks.”
 He said anyone walking through wooded or brushy areas should use tick repellents and/or wear tick-repellent clothing.